 In the audio menu, you can set volume or even turn off the S2721QS’ two speakers.
 The Menu menu (yes, you read that right) lets you control the OSD, like the language and for how long it stays up after you press a button (up to 1 minute).
 The Personalize section is where you can set Shortcut keys, how the power button LED functions or activate Fast Wakeup.

 In the Others menu, you can access display info or turn on DDC/CI and LCD Conditioning.
-This latter feature is supposed to “help reduce minor cases of image retention” and will take “some time to run, depending on the degree of image retention,” the monitor senses.
+The latter feature is supposed to “help reduce minor cases of image retention” and will take “some time to run, depending on the degree of image retention,” the monitor's manual says.
 We didn’t have any image retention issues in our short time with the monitor, so we couldn’t test this out.
 But if you plan on keeping your monitor for a very long time, this may one day come in handy.

 Although enabling the feature seemed to remove docking options from my connected laptop’s screen, I found Easy Arrange handy for heavy productivity.